 Our paper is related to three different strands of the literature.
 First, there is a literature on the role of learning in the financing of innovation.
-Sorensen (2008) analyzes the decision of venture capitalists into which industry they invest in a multi-armed bandit learning model.
-Using similar data to ours, he finds evidence that both learning as well as forward-looking expectation drive investment decisions.
-The main difference is that while Sorensen (2008) looks at the selection of entire investment projects, we consider the speed and structure of the investment cycle once a project has been selected.
-Hochberg, Ljungqvist, and Vissing-Jorgensen (2008) discuss the learning impact of a venture capital's past investments on the size and the direction of follow-up funds by the same venture capital firm.
+Sorensen (2008) analyzes the decisions of venture capital funds into which industry they invest.
+Using similar data to ours, he finds evidence that learning and forward-looking expectations drive the investment decisions of the venture capital funds.
+In Sorensen (2008), each fund makes many investment decisions across many industries.

+In the underlying learning model, a statistical multi-armed bandit model, the past investment experience in a given industry allows the venture capital fund to make inferences about future ventures in this industry.
+The venture capital fund decides on investing into a particular firm as a single decision, and the focus is on the informational externality across ventures.
+In contrast, we analyze the entire investment cycle of every venture and follow the various funding decisions related to the project over time.
+The focus of our theoretical and empirical investigation is about how information arrival impacts the sequential funding policy within a venture whereas Sorensen (2008) analyze the funding policy across ventures.
+Hochberg, Ljungquist, and Vissing-Jorgensen (2008) discuss the learning impact of a venture capital's past investments on the size and the direction of follow-up funds by the same venture capital firm.
 They find a positive feedback effect between fund performance and the size of follow-on funds.
 They also explore the speed of learning of limited partners relative to that of general partners, and argue that the evidence supports asymmetric learning.
 In contrast to our paper, they do not consider the interaction between learning and investment within a single portfolio firm.
-Several papers discuss non-trivial abandonment decisions that depend on learning.
+Several papers discuss the optimal stopping decision in an investment model with learning.
 Bergemann and Hege (2005) consider a project with a given failure risk in which the arrival time of the final discovery, and hence the total cost to deliver it, are uncertain.
 This implies that the value of the project decreases over time until either success arrives or the project is optimally abandoned.
-They focus on the information rent of an agent who can divert the continuous investment flow, and show that the project may be financially constrained as these information rents increase in the expected funding horizon.
+They focus on the information rent of the entrepreneur who can divert the continuous investment flow, and show that the project may be financially constrained as these information rents increase in the expected funding horizon.
 Jovanovic and Szentes (2007) present a paper in which the critical constraint is the expertise of the venture capitalists, similar to Michelacci and Suarez (2004).
 Because of the opportunity cost linked to their labor input, the venture capitalists abandon projects earlier than would be socially optimal if projects are considered in isolation.
-In contrast to these papers, in our learning model we focus on the investment flow and the staging sequence.
+In contrast to these papers, we focus in our learning model on the investment flow and the staging sequence.

 Second, there is a literature on the optimal dynamic pattern of investments in the presence of a real option to abandon.
 Berk, Green, and Naik (2004) focus on the evolution of the risk profile that are due to changes from a purely technical risk in the early stages to more diverse sources of risk in later stages.
 Mostly, the theoretical literature has focused on the use of stage financing as a tool to alleviate agency problems.
-Fluck, Garrison, and Myers (2007) consider the real option of abandoning the project in venture capital financing and highlight the role of stage financing in this regard.
+Fluck, Garrison, and Myers (2007) consider the real option of abandoning a venture capital project and highlight the role of stage financing in this regard.
 They consider a contract design problem to alleviate moral hazard and show that the entrepreneur's optimal equity share decreases as uncertainty about the project's ultimate success recedes.
-In a similar vein, in Yerramilli (2006) stage financing gives the investor more flexibility to abandon the project, but may expose the entrepreneur to hold up problems, thus hurting effort incentives.
-Other papers focus on contracting issues.
-Neher (1999) presents a dynamic, incomplete contracting model in which stage financing can reduce the bargaining power of opportunistic entrepreneurs who can repudiate their financial obligations.
-Cornelli and Yosha (2003) consider a two-period incomplete contracting model and analyze the problem of an entrepreneur who can manipulate short-term results for purposes of "window-dressing".
-They show that stage financing is a means to mitigate this problem.
-Other incomplete contracting models that incorporate stage financing include Repullo and Suarez (2004).
-Cuny and Talmor (2003) compare traditional round financing with milestone financing, where venture capitalists commit to the financial terms of multiple funding stages conditional on achieving certain benchmarks.
-All of these papers suggest that a higher frequency of milestones and financing rounds should translate into a more effective use of the abandonment decision, and hence smaller agency costs and better investment performance.